Azure/azure-functions-sql-extension/README.md

     }
     ```

     *In the above, "select from Employees where EmployeeId = @EmployeeId" is the SQL script run by the input binding.
-The CommandType on the line below specifies whether the first line is a query (System.Data.CommandType.Text) or a stored procedure (System.Data.CommandType.StoredProcedure).
-The line below that figures out how we want to implement parameters in this flow.
+The CommandType on the line below specifies whether the first line is a query or a stored procedure.
+The line below that determines the parameters.
 On the next line, the ConnectionStringSetting specifies that the app setting that contains the SQL connection string used to connect to the database is "SqlConnectionString."
 For more information on this, see the [Input Binding Samples](#Input-Binding-Samples) section*

 - Add 'using System.Collections.Generic;' to the namespaces list at the top of the page.
 - Currently, there is an error for the Ienumerable.
 We'll fix this by creating an Employee class.